basler/gst-plugin-pylon/README.md

 ```

 ### Cross compilation for linux targets
-#### NVIDIA Jetson Jetpack
-TBD

 #### YOCTO recipe
 A reference yocto recipe for honister is available in the [meta-basler-tools](https://github.com/basler/meta-basler-tools/tree/honister/recipes-multimedia/gstreamer)
 on github.
-This recipe still needs a backport patch due to the version of meson tool in honister.

 Builds on yocto kirkstone and later work without the patch.

+( This recipe still needs a backport patch due to the version of meson tool in honister. )

 ## Windows
 Install the dependencies: